mautic/user-documentation/docs/configuration/settings.rst

   :width: 600
   :alt: Screenshot showing API Settings Configuration in Mautic

-Full API documentation is available here.
+Full API documentation is available :xref:`here`.

 * **API enabled** - Select Yes to pass data in and out of Mautic through the API.